Kevin Conway (actor): Television

-Conway appeared as a blind traveling piano tuner in episode 13 season 4 of Northern Exposure.
+Conway appeared as a blind traveling piano tuner in season 4 episode 13 of Northern Exposure.
 From 1995 to 2002, Conway was the Control Voice for the revived series of The Outer Limits.
 He made a guest appearance on Star Trek: The Next Generation as the clone of the legendary Klingon figure Kahless.
-He guest starred on The Good Wife episodes "Threesome", (Note: The Good Wife, Season 1, Episode 9) "Boom", (Note: The Good Wife, Season 1, Episode 19) and "Wrongful Termination" (Note: The Good Wife, Season 2, Episode 19) as Jonas Stern, a founding partner of the titular character's law firm.
+He guest starred on The Good Wife episodes "Threesome", "Boom" and "Wrongful Termination" as Jonas Stern, a founding partner of the titular character's law firm.
 He portrayed Seamus O'Reily, the abusive father of Ryan and Cyril O'Reily in the HBO prison drama Oz.
-He made an appearance as the father of titular brothers Michael and Tommy Caffee as Neal Caffee on the Showtime drama, “Brotherhood.”
+He made an appearance as the father of titular brothers Michael and Tommy Caffee as Neal Caffee on the Showtime drama Brotherhood.

-Conway was a guest star on JAG in the episode "King of Fleas" portraying Roscoe Martin, a paraplegic Vietnam vet who confessed to a murder.
-(Note: JAG, Season 3, Episode 5) In “The Martin Baker fan club” he returns as Roscoe Martin, now a mental patient, and faces a charge of second-degree murder.
-(Note: JAG, Season 4, Episide 5) He has also guest starred on three Law & Order series, the original series, two guest appearances on Law & Order: Criminal Intent, and one on Law & Order: Special Victims Unit.
-He also guest starred in the second season of In the Heat of the Night.
+Conway was a guest star on JAG in the episode "King of the Fleas" portraying Roscoe Martin, a paraplegic Vietnam vet who confessed to a murder.
+In “The Martin Baker Fan Club” he returns as Martin, now a mental patient, and faces a charge of second-degree murder.
+He has also guest starred on three Law & Order series, the original series, two guest appearances on Law & Order: Criminal Intent, and one on Law & Order: Special Victims Unit.
+He played the man burner Mox Mox in Streets of Laredo and guest starred in the second season of In the Heat of the Night.
 He also played the father of Jenny (played by Olivia Wilde) in NBC's The Black Donnellys in 2007.